See the list of vulnerabilities detected

 Request reattacks

 From Fluid Attacks' platform, you can send requests to verify the effectiveness of your code fixes.
 These retests done by Fluid Attacks are called reattacks.
-To request them, you use the Select locations to reattack and Reattack buttons in the Locations section.
+To request them, you have to click the Vuln.
+Management button in the Locations section, check the boxes of the vulnerabilities to verify, and select Reattack.
 Find the entire details about this feature in Verify fixes with reattacks.

 Edit treatment, assignee, BTS link and more